Study of the decay pattern of $f_0 (1370)$ as a $\kappa \bar{\kappa }$ molecular state: Formalism

 The criterion of Eq.~(\ref{Eq:Weinberg}) is derived for a molecular state formed by a (nearly) stable particle pair, such as $D^*\bar{D}+c.c.$ pair for the $X(3872)$.
 We adopt the compositeness $X=1$ and the $f_0(1370)$ mass $m_F=1.37$ GeV ($f_0(1370)$ is denoted as $F$ for simplicity).
 If we treat $\kappa$ as a stable particle with mass $m_{\kappa}=0.7 $ GeV then the effective coupling $g_{F \kappa \bar{\kappa}}=6.32$ GeV can be obtained.
 To further incorporate the width effect of $\kappa$, we attempt to use a complex mass $\sqrt{s_{\kappa}}=0.7- 0.3 i $ GeV, the average pole position listed in the RPP~\cite{ParticleDataGroup:2024cfk}, to calculate the binding energy $E_B=|m_F- 2 \sqrt{s_{\kappa}}|$, leading to the effective coupling $g_{F\kappa \bar{\kappa}}=13.4$ GeV.
 Specifically, based on the wave function the coupling $g_{F \kappa^+ \kappa^-}=g_{F \kappa^0 \bar{\kappa}^0}=(1/\sqrt{2}) g_{F \kappa \bar{\kappa}}$.

 In the hadronic molecule picture, the schematic diagrams of $f_0(1370)$ decay to different channels, including $\pi \pi$, $K\bar{K}$, $\eta \eta$, $4\pi$ and $K \bar{K} \pi \pi$, are shown in Fig.~\ref{Fig:f01370decay}.
-Note that the vertices with quantum numbers $SSP$, $SPV$ are forbidden and with quantum numbers $SSS$, $SSV$, $SPP$, $SVV$ are allowed due to the parity conservation laws.
-The effective Lagrangians adopted for these allowed vertices have the forms as
+Note that the vertices with quantum numbers $SSP$, $SPV$ are forbidden and with quantum numbers $SSS$, $SSV$, $SPP$, $SVV$ are allowed based on the parity conservation laws.
+For the allowed vertices, the adopted effective Lagrangians have the forms as

 where the symbol $\langle ... \rangle$ indicates the trace in the SU(3) flavor space.
 The overall couplings $g_{SSS}$, $g_{SPP}$, $g_{SVV}$ have dimension of $[\text{mass}]$ and $g_{SSV}$ is a dimensionless constant.
 The detailed forms of the flavor SU(3) multiplets can be found in~\cite{Cheng:2023lov}.